The Power of Nature

-Certain bacteria produce chemicals that damage or disable parts of the body. e.g. An ear infection means bacteria has got in to the inner ear.
-The body is working to fight the bacteria, but the immune system's natural processes produce inflammation.
+Some bacteria can produce chemicals that are capable of damaging or disabling parts of the body. e.g. An ear infection means bacteria has gotten into the inner ear and produced inflammation.
 The inflammation is painful, so an antibiotic can be taken to kill the bacteria and eliminate the inflammation.

 It’s also good to know that natural antibiotics do not harm the body.
 This is because they are essentially natural food sources and an infected rabbit cannot medically ‘overdose’ on too much ‘food’.
 (But just like any food intake portion control is advised).